Background

 The narcissist offers to you literally on the first date, a shared fantasy.
 And the shared fantasy is a panacea.
 It's a cure, cure all.
 It solves all your wounds.
 It solves all your problems.
 It takes care of your future.
 It makes you feel unique, chosen.

-The shared fantasy is Disneyland.
 So the narcissist is partly irresistible because of his ability to spin a narrative or yarn, a piece of fiction, a movie in which you are the star.

-Indeed, this is the hole of mirrors.
+Indeed, this is the hall of mirrors.
 When you get infatuated with the narcissist, when you're sexually attracted to the narcissist, when you find the narcissist irresistible, it's because the narcissist idealizes you.
 The narcissist allows you to see yourself, to perceive yourself through his idealizing gaze as a perfect entity, sexual, drop dead gorgeous.
 He is gorgeous and you drop dead.
+It's an autoerotic thing.

 So the Faustian deal with the narcissist, the deal with the devil is a twofer, a double yummy.
 You can fall in love with the narcissist, limerence and infatuation.
 You can be attracted to the narcissist, you can want to have sex with the narcissist.
-Also because you would end up having sex with yourself.
-You would end up falling in love with your idealized perfect rendition for the first time in your life.
-Maybe you will, you, you will experience true self love, unconditional self love.

 And all this is part and parcel of the narcissist package.
+And one of the main reasons you find him attractive.

 The narcissist sex is performative.
 The narcissist must abate with your body.
 The narcissist uses your body to induce in himself arousal and gratification that is essentially self centered.